DavidBarbera/Neural_Inference/README.md

 NI: A light-weight header-mostly Neural Network framework for on-device Inference.

 ## History
-The original purpose of this framework was to provide inference for neural networks on mobile devices at at a time where there were close to none.
+The original purpose of this framework was to provide inference for neural networks on mobile devices at at a time when there were close to none.
 It was implemented from scratch in C++ relying on Eigen's Library.
 It is completely cross-platform and currently works on Linux/Mac/Windows/iOS/Android.

 ## Philosophy
 The idea is to keep the simplicity of the original approach while keeping efficiency and low-latency at its core.